Calibrating Verbalized Confidence with Self-Generated Distractors: Introduction

 \section{Introduction}

 LLMs encode a vast amount of knowledge in their parameters, demonstrating superhuman performance on knowledge-intensive benchmarks \citep{comanici2025gemini, openai2023gpt4}.
-Users often rely on information obtained from these models to make important decisions, but the information is not always accurate.
+Users often rely on information obtained from these models to make important decisions, but this information is not always accurate.
 Thus, we seek to qualify LLM responses with confidence estimates that are \textit{calibrated}, i.e. match the probability of correctness.
-Users and agentic frameworks often use LLMs in a zero-shot manner without task-specific tuning \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination, geng2024surveyconfidenceestimationcalibration, feng2024donthallucinateabstainidentifying, shorinwa2025surveyuncertaintyquantificationlarge}, motivating the development of confidence estimation methods that work in off-the-shelf settings -- both gray-box settings with logit access, and black-box settings with only textual input and output.
+Users and agentic frameworks often use LLMs off the shelf without task-specific or model-specific tuning \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination, geng2024surveyconfidenceestimationcalibration, feng2024donthallucinateabstainidentifying, shorinwa2025surveyuncertaintyquantificationlarge}, motivating the development of confidence estimation methods that work in off-the-shelf settings -- both gray-box settings with logit access, and black-box settings with only textual input and output.